jackcooperdev/CauldronDocs/pages/index.md

 but make it easier to share private modpacks with friends without having to share modpack files every time a change is made.

+This project is not meant to replace any existing projects (such as [minecraft-launcher-core-node](https://github.com/Voxelum/minecraft-launcher-core-node) by Voxelum) and is more to prove to myself that I can complete a project from start to finish.
+This project will always be free to use when ready for release and will remain open-sourced.
+With that in mind, this project aims to create a flexible system where profiles and modpacks can be shared seamlessly through different clients, for example, a web-based client or through discord.

 ## Projects inside Cauldron
+> Some packages may be unavailable while in development

 | Name                                                   | Import                                                                    | Description                                                                                     |
 |--------------------------------------------------------|---------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|